alfa2267/alfa2267.github.io/README.md

    - when changes are finalised, `npm run deploy` and check if it's all good live.
    - If changes look good on .io domain, at this point you can go ahead and commit and update this repo with your changes.

    This way simply discarding all uncommited changes in editor, and running `npm run deploy` after will reset your live site back.

+You'll be able to find what all npm script commands do in `package.json` where they are defined.

 Here's an example of Live demo using Modernize React : <a href="https://modernize-react-free.netlify.app/dashboard">Live Demo</a>